Kacy Hill: 2013–2019: Debut and Like a Woman

-2020–present: Independent releases
+2020–2022: Is It Selfish If We Talk About Me Again and Simple, Sweet, and Smiling

-In July 2020, Hill released her second album Is It Selfish If We Talk About Me Again independently, featuring co-production from Hill herself, Francis and the Lights, and BJ Burton, as well as Cashmere Cat, and Hill's now-partner, Jim-E Stack, who inspired a lot of the album's tracks.
+In July 2020, Hill released her second album Is It Selfish If We Talk About Me Again independently, featuring co-production from Hill herself, Francis and the Lights, and BJ Burton, as well as Cashmere Cat, and Hill's then-partner, Jim-E Stack, who inspired a lot of the album's tracks.
 According to Hill, the album was "Turned down by every label but it means the world to me."
 The album was met with favourable reviews from critics with music publication Pitchfork describing it as "Bright and open, built with sounds that move and breathe with the artist".
 The album has surpassed 15 million streams as of January 2022.
 She released a remix EP for the album in December 2020.
 Hill also contributed to Japanese-Australian singer-songwriter Joji's Nectar album in September 2020, co-writing "Like You Do".

 Hill began teasing her third album via social media, working on the record alongside Jim-E Stack and John Carroll Kirby.
 She finished production on the album in July 2021.
 She released the lead single, "Seasons Bloom", on 27 August 2021, featuring production from Ariel Rechtshaid, Jim-E Stack, and Hill.
 Another single, titled "Easy Going" with production from Ethan Gruska, Jim-E Stack, and Hill was released on the 24th September.
 The album, titled Simple, Sweet, and Smiling, was announced for release on 15 October 2021 the same day.
 The album was met with positive reviews from critics, with Pitchfork describing it as "charming" and "imbued with a sense of lightness".
 Hill will also embark on her first headlining tour, the Simple, Sweet and Selfish Tour, in promotion of the album, as well as her previous album.

-Hill released her first self-produced track "If I Could Say" in June 2022, via web3-based music platform Sound.
+Hill supported Coldplay for their show at State Farm Stadium in May 2022, and also released her first self-produced track "If I Could Say" in June 2022, via web3-based music platform Sound.
+She also supported Conan Gray on his tour throughout September 2022.

+2023–present: Bug

+Hill supported Suki Waterhouse for the Florida and Texas dates of her tour in October 2023.
+Hill signed with Nettwerk for the release of her next album, led by the release of the lead single "No One" in November 2023, followed by "Frog Rinse" in December.

+In January 2024, Hill released "Listen to You" as the next single to her then-unannounced album.
+Bug was then announced in February 2024, alongside the single "You Know I Love You Still" and an American tour announcement.
+The 10-track album released 3 May 2024, and features collaborations with Nourished by Time and Donna Missal.